-What is Withdrawal?
+What is Opioid Withdrawal?

-When a person uses any substance – such as alcohol, drugs, or even some prescription medications – over a long period, the brain adapts to the presence of the substance.
+When a person uses any substance over a long period of time, whether it’s alcohol, drugs, or even some prescription medications, the brain adapts to the presence of the substance.
 This process is called “neuroadaptation.”
-Once these brain changes have occurred, people may not feel normal unless they have the substance in their system.
+Once these brain changes have occurred, people may not feel normal unless the substance is in their system.
+When you stop using this substance, you may experience uncomfortable or dangerous symptoms.

 What are the Symptoms of Opioid Withdrawal?